Understanding Information Disclosure from Secure Computation Output: A Study of Average Salary Computation: Two Executions

 This means that performing two executions in the worst case costs a participant entropy loss 1.5 times higher than if only a single computation is executed.
 As a result, with the target entropy loss of 5\% and 1\%, we need to increase the number of spectators from 5 and 24 to 7 and 33, respectively.

-It is crucial to note that the analysis in this section applies only to repeated executions, where the inputs of the participants in the overlapping set of participants do not change.
-However, if the executions are distant enough in time that the participants' inputs significantly change, they would no longer be treated as repeated executions.
+We note that our analysis of repeated executions applies only when the inputs of the participants in the overlapping set of participants do not change.
+And if the executions are distant enough in time that the participants' inputs significantly change, they would no longer be treated as repeated dependent executions.

+\ifCONF In the full version of the text~\cite{baccarini2022understanding} we conduct additional two-evaluation experiments, such as adjusting the number of shared spectators while maintaining a fixed number of unique spectators. \else